umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Copying-a-Page/index-v9.md

 9. A confirmation message appears.
 Click **OK** to dismiss the confirmation message.

 :::note
 When you select **Relate to original**, Umbraco will create a relationship between the original and copied page.
-This relationship can be used to programmatically link the pages.
-For example, linking two pages in a multilingual setup.
+This relationship can be used to programmatically link the pages - For example, linking two pages in a multilingual setup.
 This relationship **does not** sync the content between the original and copied page.
 :::

 ---